An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: (Anti-)BRST symmetries: basic brackets

 where $\bar u^\alpha (k) = (u^\alpha)^\dagger (k) \; \gamma^0, \quad \bar v^\alpha (k) = (v^\alpha)^\dagger (k) \; \gamma^0 $.

-It will be worthwhile to mention that, in the case of 2D {\it free} U(1) gauge theory, it was quite easy to express all the conserved charges in terms of the creation and annihilation operators in a compact form without any exponentials (cf. (9)) because in these expressions, the field variables turned out to be {\it quadratic} (bilinear) only.
+It will be worthwhile to mention that, in the case of 2D {\it free} U(1) gauge theory (i.e. $\psi = \bar \psi = 0$), it was quite easy to express all the {\it conserved charges} in terms of the creation and annihilation operators in a compact form without any exponentials because, in these expressions, the field variables turned out to be {\it quadratic} (bilinear) only (see, e.g. [3] for details).
 This is, however, not the case as far as the interacting 2D QED is concerned.
-It can be seen that, in the expressions for $Q_b$ and $Q_{ab}$, we have terms (e.g. $\int dx \; e C \psi^\dagger \psi $ etc.) that are {\it not} quadratic.
-Thus, to obtain the canonical brackets between the fermionic annihilation and creation operators (e.g. $b^\alpha (k), (b^\alpha)^\dagger (k)$, etc.) we have to adopt a different technique because non-quadratic terms can not be expanded in a compact form in terms of creation and annihilation operators without any exponentials.
+It can be seen that, in the expressions for $Q_b$ and $Q_{ab}$ [cf. (4)], we have terms (e.g. $\int dx \; e C \psi^\dagger \psi $ etc.), that are {\it not} quadratic.
+Thus, to obtain the canonical brackets between the fermionic annihilation and creation operators (e.g. $b^\alpha (k), (b^\alpha)^\dagger (k)$, etc.), we have to adopt a different technique because non-quadratic terms can not be expressed in a compact form in terms of the creation and annihilation operators without any exponentials.
 To elucidate this point, we do the following explicit exercise which conveys the main ideology of our approach.

-Let us try to obtain the canonical anticommutators from the following principles of continuous symmetry transformations:
+Let us try to obtain the canonical anticommutators from the following principle of the continuous symmetry transformation [cf. (13)]:

-where the BRST charge $Q_b$ is the generator of the transformations $s_b$.
-Since the nilpotent (anti-) BRST charges are conserved quantities, it is simpler to perform all the computations with $t = 0$ (see, e.g. [8] for details).
-Exploiting the expansions in (8) and (23), in this limit (i.e. $t = 0$), the l.h.s. is
+where the BRST charge $Q_b$ is the generator of the transformation $s_b$.
+Since the nilpotent (anti-)BRST charges are conserved quantities, it is simpler to perform all the computations with $t = 0$ (see, e.g. [13] for details).
+The results, thus obtained, would be same as the ones obtained in all their generality [i.e. without taking the limit $t = 0$ (see, e.g., Appendix A below)].
+Exploiting the mode expansions of the basic fields given in (12) and (15), in this limit (i.e. $t = 0$), the l.h.s. is

-where, in the exponentials, we have only the space part of the 2D dot products and $k$ and $k^\prime$ correspond to the momenta for the fields $C(x)$ and $\psi (x)$ in the phase space.
-The powers of exponential play very important roles when we compare the l.h.s. with r.h.s. (while exploiting the basic equation (26) related to the key tenets of continuous symmetries and their generators).
+where, in the exponentials, we have only the space part of the 2D dot products and $k$ and $k^\prime$ correspond to the space part of the momenta for the fields $C(x)$ and $\psi (x)$ in the phase space.
+The powers of exponential play very important role when we compare the l.h.s. with r.h.s. (while exploiting the basic equation (18) related to the key tenets of continuous symmetries and their generators).

 As far as the computation of the r.h.s. is concerned, it should be noted that the following portions of the BRST and anti-BRST charges, namely;